-Ignoring his flirtatious comment (after all, what could she say to that?), she put her hands on her hips (which, Speedy noted with satisfaction, caused her top to ride up some, exposing a bit of her flat, pale stomach) and growled, "Don't.
+Ignoring his flirtatious comment (after all, what could she say to that?), she put her hands on her hips—which, Speedy noted with satisfaction, caused her top to ride up some, exposing a bit of her flat, pale stomach—pand growled, "Don't.
 Call.
 Me.
-Ravie!"
+That."

-She narrowed her eyes, trying to find any loopholes to the unexpected moment of kindness, "Thanks?"
+She narrowed her eyes, trying to find the loopholes behind the unexpected moment of kindness, "Thanks?"

 "No problem, Rae," he mentioned with a wink, before heading to the common room, leaving a flabbergasted Raven in his wake.
 When she regained her composure, she growled at the empty hallway; she'd forgotten how frustrating it was to work with him sometimes, despite their friendship.

-She stomped back into her room and quickly showered before throwing on her leotard and a pair of grey sweats over it.
+She turned back into her room with a huff and quickly showered before throwing on her leotard and a pair of grey sweats over it.
 It would have to do.
 Looking at herself in the mirror, she resolved to get a pair of jeans at the mall so that she wouldn't look like a bum.
 Especially when she was going shopping with the immaculate Speedy.
 It didn't help that her sweats were well worn and were a bit big, falling loosely on her hips.
-She was sure she looked the opposite of him-she was in clothes that favoured comfort over style, that made her look completely undesirable.
-Whatever, that's getting fixed today she thought.
+She was sure she was the exact opposite of him—she was in clothes that favoured comfort over style, clothes that made her look completely undesirable.
+Whatever, that's getting fixed today.

 She made her way to the common room for her morning tea.
-She noticed his gaze on her while she was making tea.
-At first, she thought nothing of it, just Speedy being Speedy, however, when it lingered for the duration it took to make her tea, she'd had it.
+She noticed his gaze fixated on her at some point while she was at work in the kitchen, of course, but she thought nothing of it.
+It was early for him, after all.
+However, when it lingered for the duration it took to boil the water and steep her tea, she'd had it.
 Turning to her companion, who was seated on the couch, she snapped "What?"

 Thankfully, for Speedy, he was spared from answering that question when Robin walked into the common room, ready for his morning coffee after his usual workout.
 Roy silently chastised himself, this was Raven.
 He'd have to be more careful.
 As it was, he was lucky he'd survived the encounter with her this morning.

 Silently, Raven floated a mug full of coffee to her leader, much to Roy's chagrin.
 When did she make coffee? he wondered.
 Though, truthfully, he wasn't all that surprised that he'd missed it.
-After all, he'd been spending the morning staring at her.
+After all, he'd been spending the morning staring at her, not what she was doing.
 It always amused him that she never acknowledged just how beautiful she was.
-She, evidently, could make even sweatpants look sexy.
-The way they dangled from her hips looked alluring-one tug and they'd be completely off.
+She, evidently, could make even sweats look sexy.
+The way they dangled from her hips looked tempting—one tug and they'd be completely off.

 He stopped his train of thought remembering how it had nearly gotten him in trouble just moments ago.
-He sighed, why was he fantasising about an empath?
-It seemed like suicide.
-He eventually came to the conclusion that this was because he'd ditched that one girl.
+He sighed to himself—why was he fantasising about an empath?
+It was like suicide.
+He eventually came to the conclusion that this was because he'd ditched that one girl—what was her name?—last night.
 He needed someone to satisfy his...urges.
 With that, resolved to go out tonight when they got back.
-He needed his sanity back.
-Both she and Robin joined him on the couch, sitting side-by-side.
-It was obvious from the ease of their movements that this was something that happened often.
-He couldn't help but feel as though he was intruding.
+A quick fix was all he needed and he'd have his sanity back.
+After a moment, both of the birds joined him on the couch, sitting side-by-side.
+It was obvious from the ease of their movements that this was something that happened often and he couldn't help but feel as though he was intruding.